TheNexusAvenger/Nexus-Unit-Testing/docs/getting-started/nexus-unit-testing-module.md

 ### `NexusUnitTesting:AssertNotNil(Object Actual,String FailureMessage)`
 Asserts that a given object is not `nil`.

-### `NexusUnitTesting:RegisterUnitTest(String Name,Function UnitTestFunction)`
+### `NexusUnitTesting:AssertErrors(Function FunctionWithError,String FailureMessage)`
-Creates an instance of a unit test, sets the name of the unit test, and runs the unit test function in a co-routine.
-The given function has the unit test as a parameter for running assertions.
+Asserts that a given function will produce an error.